 CONSUMER RIGHTS ACT 2015

-I don’t know how long the customer has had the ride-on lawnmower, but nevertheless this scenario falls under the Consumer Rights Act 2015 which states that goods should be;
+This scenario falls under the Consumer Rights Act 2015 which states that goods should be;

 - Satisfactory quality